 1. Plan ahead

-As with any change within a company, the best way to support an employee through their transition is to have policies and a plan in place well in advance of anyone actually requiring it.
+As with any change within a company, the best way to support an employee through their gender transition is to have policies and a plan in place well in advance of anyone actually requiring it.
 (The fact that you’re reading this means you’re already on your way.)

 You plan might include things like:

 - The role of Human Resources and management in your employee’s transition in the workplace.
 You should provide all managers with some basic training on their responsibilities when someone in their department decides to come out.
 When it comes to HR, it’s good practice to appoint one person to be the general employee contact for aiding transition.
 That way, your employee knows exactly who to talk to, and the person they speak to is sure to be well-informed on their needs and the company’s responsibilities.
+This applies even if you aren’t big enough to have a dedicated HR person.
+A manager or even the Executive Director could be the contact, as long as there is one.

 - When an employee will change their name in personnel records, employee directories, letterhead, email address, etc. It is generally recommended that you encourage your employee to use their chosen name prior to a legal name change for documentation that is not dependent on legal name, as being forced to remain identified with a name that doesn’t match their gender can be a source of distress for some trans people.